Kristine has a B.A. in journalism from Penn State University and an M.A. specializing in American history from the University of Michigan.

-The legend of Santa Claus evolved from the story of St. Nicholas who lived in the Mediterranean region during the time of the Roman Empire.
-According to the National Geographic article, “From St. Nicholas to Santa Claus: The Surprising Origins of Kris Kringle,” Nicholas was born in the latter part of the third century around 280 C.E.
+The legend of Santa Claus evolved from the story of St. Nicholas, who lived in the Mediterranean region during the Roman Empire.
+According to the National Geographic article, “From St. Nicholas to Santa Claus: The Surprising Origins of Kris Kringle,” Nicholas was born in the latter part of the third century, around 280 C.E.

 Persecution and Subsequent Miracles

-Nicholas himself was arrested for defying the edicts and was imprisoned for several years before the Roman emperor Constantine issued the Edict of Milan and ended Christian persecutions in 313 C.E.
+Nicholas was arrested for defying the edicts and imprisoned for several years before the Roman emperor Constantine issued the Edict of Milan and ended Christian persecutions in 313 C.E.

-Many stories highlight Nicholas' generosity.
-One describes how he helped three poor sisters whose father did not have enough money for their dowries, which were required at the time to secure marriages.
-Legend describes how their father was considering selling them into servitude because he did not have the money to find them suitable husbands (Biography.com).
+Many stories highlight Nicholas’ generosity.
+One describes how he helped three poor sisters whose fathers did not have enough money for their dowries, which were required at the time to secure marriages.
+Legend describes how their father considered selling them into servitude because he did not have the money to find them suitable husbands (Biography.com).